nobl/ioBroker.senec/README.md

 - API error handling: All mein-senec.de POST handlers check HTTP response status and log error messages from the API.
 - Peak shaving fixes: Capacity limit uses correct field (peakShavingCapacityLimitInPercent), capped at 90%.
 End time split into EndHour/EndMinute fields.
 UTC timestamp construction for correct time handling with SENEC API.
 - Debug & Logging tab: Debug settings moved to a dedicated tab applying to all connectors.
 Request/response logging now includes mein-senec.de traffic.

-### 2.6.0 (2026-07-06)
-- TOTP/2FA: If your mein-senec.de account requires two-factor authentication, you can now enter your TOTP secret (the base32 key from your authenticator app setup) in the adapter settings.
-The adapter will automatically generate login codes — no manual interaction needed.
-- Switchable sockets: If your SENEC system has switchable sockets configured, you can now control them via `control.Sockets` datapoints.
-Enable in adapter settings under active appliance control.
-- Section discovery: The adapter now queries the device at startup to discover available data sections.
-New sections are automatically added to polling, and unavailable sections are removed.
-Check `info.discoveredSections` and `info.unavailableSections` for details.
-- Added support for AMPACE battery module data (cell temperatures, alarm/fault/warning states).
-- System details: Battery SOH, inverter state/temperatures, module states, casing temperature, warranty info and more are now polled from the SENEC app API (hourly).
-- Abilities: Installed feature packages (MOBILITY, PEAK_SHAVING, SG_READY, etc.) are queried at startup.
-- Wallbox control (experimental): If your SENEC system has wallboxes, you can control charging current, smart charge, and intercharge via `control.Wallbox` datapoints.
-Enable in adapter settings.
-Please report your experience to the developer.
-- Wallbox cloud API (experimental): Wallbox discovery and measurements via SENEC App API.
-Wallbox data is polled on all tiers (dashboard/details/heavy) including AllTime history rebuild.
-Cloud-based wallbox control is being worked on.
-Shoutout to [marq24](https://github.com/marq24/ha-senec-v3) for the groundwork on wallbox API integration in the HA community.
-- New API endpoints: System status, data availability, online state, and forecast charging settings.
-- API polling resilience: Each API endpoint is now polled independently via `Promise.allSettled` — one failing endpoint no longer blocks others in the same tier.
-Per-endpoint last-poll timestamps visible under `_api.info.lastPoll.*`.
-- SENEC.Connect: Support for the official SENEC.Connect API (paid subscription).
-Provides battery, meter, and wallbox data via a simple subscription key.
-Configure in the new SENEC.Connect tab in adapter settings.
-Note: At this point SENEC.Connect appears to only be available for V4/E4 systems.
-Older systems (V2/V3) may return empty data.
-- API paths updated to June 2026 format for future compatibility.

 ### [Former Updates](CHANGELOG_OLD.md)